Your News to Know – August 18, 2014

 Global Turmoil Emphasizes Demand for Haven in Gold

 As tensions intensify between Ukraine and Russia, with Ukraine balking at attempts by Russia to send in convoys of trucks reportedly carrying humanitarian aid, gold prices have increased with the boosted demand for the metal as a safe haven investment.
 Challenging bearish predictions by Goldman Sachs Group Inc., gold has rallied 9 percent this year with escalating violence in the Middle East and the tense deadlock in Eastern Europe.
 Historically, gold has been hedge against inflation as well as against declines in other assets, such as stocks or currencies.
 Therefore gold is being sought as a safe haven investment amidst political turmoil and speculation to any market crashes.
 Tim Evans, the chief market strategist at Long Leaf Trading Group in Chicago, commented, “There’s multiple hotspots in the world that could easily spiral out of control to something much greater.
 You’ll find that investors will normally flock to safe-haven markets, like gold, in case something really does develop much greater than what we’re seeing currently.”
-With political tensions hanging in the balance in both Eastern Europe and the Middle East, the future is as unpredictable and volatile as ever.bloomberg, china, goldman sachs, india, israel, mineweb, oil, russia, ukraine, us dollar, world gold council
+With political tensions hanging in the balance in both Eastern Europe and the Middle East, the future is as unpredictable and volatile as ever.bloomberg, china, Featured, goldman sachs, india, israel, mineweb, oil, russia, ukraine, us dollar, world gold council